bapi/ConcurrentSet/README.md

 9) LFSkipList: A wrapper for java.util.concurrent.ConcurrentSkipListSet for comparison purpose.

 This is an Apache Ant managed project.
 To build, run ant in the project directory.
-For an optimized run, following command containing flags can be used: java -d64 -server -Xms4G -Xmx8G -cp ./dist/ConcurrentSet.jar se.chalmers.dcs.bapic.concurrentset.test.BenchMark.
+For an optimized run, following command containing flags can be used: java -d64 -Xms4G -Xmx8G -cp ./dist/ConcurrentSet.jar se.chalmers.dcs.bapic.concurrentset.test.BenchMark (Assuming that the application is run on a 64-bit environment).

 Further, to bind the jvm threads on a NUMA machine, numactl --physcpubind=<nodes> can be used.
 For further info on numactl see its manpages.